tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 }
 ```

-Note that both of these take a `mut self` and return an `Option<Self>`.
+Note that both functions take a `mut self` and return an `Option<Self>`.
 The `.unify(...)` function eagerly attempts to reconcile bindings with those already contained in the state.
-If unification fails, the entire state is now invalid and we can bail right away with a `None`.
+If unification fails, the entire state is now invalid.
+We can bail right away with `None` and avoid processing any additional updates.
 Used with the `?` try operator, this can actually be quite smooth.

 ```rust
 State::new()